Good to know and travel safely in Sicily

 GETTING AROUND BY TRAIN OR BUS

-Travelling by train can be a convenient choice as well as the exact opposite: the main cities (Messina, Catania and Palermo) are well connected and travel is well developed thanks to fast trains, while for other routes the connections are more difficult, limited and require long timetables and number of changes.
+Travelling by train can be a convenient choice as well as the exact opposite: the main cities (Messina, Catania, and Palermo) are well connected, and travel is well-developed thanks to fast trains, while for other routes, the connections are more difficult, limited, and require long timetables and a number of changes.

-An alternative choice to the train is bus transport from the three main cities to various directions and destinations on the island, which is more convenient and faster than the train.
-At the city terminals (usually outside the central train stations), the major companies Sais, Ast and Interbus offer this service.
+Bus transport from the three main cities to various directions and destinations on the island is a more convenient and faster alternative to the train.
+The major companies Sais, Ast, and Interbus offer this service at the city terminals (usually outside the central train stations).

 Useful links: